OthankQ/100-days-of-code/r1-log.md

 ### R2D92

+More loop manipulation and linear regression problem solving with Jupyter notebook.

 R2D92 of #100DaysOfCode #301DaysOfCode - More basic Python.
 Mostly playing around with manipulating lists.
 I hope I'm making more progress than I feel like I am.